 Use of Library computers, laptops and tablets is subject to the University Policy for Use of Computing Resources.

-Computer problems should be reported to the Learning Commons Technology office, or by calling 818-677-6304.
+Computer problems should be reported to the Library Technology Services office, or by calling 818-677-6304.